 Hence the name Funny Cars.
 The name just reasonably stuck and they’re sometimes called floppers; due to the way they flop along.
 The body shakes quite a bit as they get going.
 There was talk as recently because the first 90’s about changing the name to ‘fuel coupe’, but that never caught fire.
 They’re funny cars, although they do not look funny anymore, that’s what they’re which is what they are going to be.

-Around the early sixties, Super Stock was one of every popular class in drag racing.
-Spectators loved them because of the heavy brand identification since they were stock bodied cars.
+Around the early sixties, Super Stock was one of the popular classes in drag racing.
+Spectators loved them because of the heavy brand identification since they were stock-bodied cars.

-The Super Stock Plymouth, Ford, Chevy or Dodge that you just simply run at the drag strip on Sunday that lifted the front wheels at the green light or flag in early days.
-They were loud and fast, ‘looked just like’ the daily car you drive to work and back.
-Underneath is not the angel, it is a highly modified devil within strict rules.
+The Super Stock Plymouth, Ford, Chevy or Dodge that you just simply run at the drag strip on Sunday that lifted the front wheels at the green light or flag in the early days.
+They were loud and fast and looked just like the daily car you drive to work and back.
+Underneath is not the angel, it is a highly modified devil with strict rules.
 Rather more so than the ‘stock’ classes, which were allowed little modification from the primary production car and were, in fact, street drivable.

 But on balance, drag racers always want to travel faster and quicker.
 If you took an excellent Super Stock car and modified it an excessive amount, you had to manoeuvre up to the ‘Altered’ class or ‘Gas’ class where a stock bodied.